duberg/annette-sphera/README.md

 - Data pagination.
 - Form Builder.
 Build forms, just the way you do it in Google forms.

-This project is based on ideas and source code of Valery Lobachev (https://github.com/valerylobachev)

 ## Installation:

 - Install sbt, postgresql, protoc-3.2.0, nodejs, @angular/cli: ```/scripts/install-project-tools.sh```